 In this course the student develops knowledge and skills in constructing and understanding the meaning of programs in the paradigm of logic programming.
 Logic programming is programming with a special class of logical expressions.
 In systems that execute logic programs the user poses questions to a database of statements (the program) and the system answers these questio

 The course presents logic and logic programming for software development.
 This includes an overview of Horn clauses and their application in knowledge representation and reasoning as well as logic programming in Prolog and its semantics.
 The course presents algorithms over lists and trees as well as search algorithms in graphs, database programming, recursive programming, non-deterministic programming.
 Tools for arithmetic in Prolog, structure inspection, metalogic, control mechanisms for search, negation in Prolog, incomplete data structures, parsing by means of DCG.
 Various more efficient data structures, such as difference structures, are introduced.
-We show how technologies from functional programming fit in the framework of the logic programming and can be expressed in the programming language Prolog.
+We show how techniques from functional programming fit in the framework of logic programming and can be expressed in the programming language Prolog.
 Finally, the course presents some AI applications, such as simple expert systems, and gives a short overview of current methodological trends.

 In this course students will meet the theory and the basic design principles within logic programming while they in for example degree projects, can practise the methods.